greatorangejuice/React-Presentation/textForPresentation.md

 And now we have first conclusions!
 * You can add React in just one page or in all project

-* And if you have been starting project from scratc you can use
+* And if you have been starting project from scratch you can use
 ##### WHAT MAKES REACTJS STAND OUT?
 * JSX

 At first ReactJS it's JSX - special syntax,  which unites XML and JS.
 But you can use HTML + JavaScript.
 JSX helping you with DOM manipulation.

-ReactJS - is a component-based library.
+ReactJS is a component-based library.
 Thanks to react-components you can build incapsulated blocks with their own state, then compose them to make complex UIs.
-When you writing your code you should thinking in components.
+When you write your code you should think in components.
 ##### React has two variables of components: stateful and stateless.

 * Simple component

-That just a simple component without own state.
-U can use simple component for render static HTML.
+That just a simple component without its own state.
+U can use a simple component for render static HTML.
 But stateless component - isn't just static HTML.
 You can use this component and for dynamic HTML with props.
 About props I will say later.
 ##### So, when the simple component is needed?
     When you just need to present the props
     When you don’t need a state, or any internal variables